ThatsNoMoon/pulldown-dmark/README.md

 ## Authors

 The main author is Raph Levien.
-The implementation of the new design (v0.3+) was completed by Marcus Klaas de Vries.
+The implementation of the current design of `pulldown-cmark` (v0.3+) was completed by Marcus Klaas de Vries. `pulldown-dmark` was adapted from `pulldown-cmark` by ThatsNoMoon.

 ## Contributions

-We gladly accept contributions via GitHub pull requests.
+I gladly accept contributions via GitHub pull requests.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.